Asthma

 Disabled students allowance – If you’re a student and have asthma you might be eligible for this.
 Find out how to apply on the gov.uk website.

 NHS low income scheme – Can help with the cost of prescriptions.
-To get this you need to fill in a HC1 form which you can find here.
+To get this you need to fill in a HC1 form.

 If you think you may have asthma

-Your GP can diagnose asthma using a device called a peak flow meter, which measures the amount and the speed of air expelled from your lungs.
+Your GP can diagnose asthma using a peak flow test, which measures the amount and the speed of air expelled from your lungs.
 But it’s not always easy to diagnose, as there are other respiratory problems that appear similar to asthma.

 Photo of man taking asthma pump by Shutterstock.